-–Summer Camp 2012 volunteer
+–Summer Camp volunteer

-Christian Appalachian Project offers two summer camp programs in eastern Kentucky: Camp Andrew Jackson and Camp Shawnee.
+Christian Appalachian Project offers two summer camp programs in Eastern Kentucky: Camp Andrew Jackson and Camp Shawnee.
 Both provide a rewarding week of learning and fun to hundreds of Appalachian children each summer.
 With a charge of only $10 per child, the camps serve those who could otherwise not afford the opportunity to attend a summer camp.
 No child is turned away due to inability to pay.

-Summer Camp activities include canoeing, fishing, arts and crafts, swimming, hiking, camping, praise and worship, and field games.
+Summer Camp activities include canoeing, fishing, arts and crafts, swimming, hiking, camping, and field games.
 While all the activities are fun for the children, they also provide the opportunity to learn important life skills such as leadership, safety, team building, self-esteem, and respect for others.
 The kids love the activities, but what they remember most about camp are the volunteers who cared enough to spend their summer with them.

 To be considered as a camp volunteer, applicants must meet the following requirements:

-- Pass a drug screening upon arrival at camp
+- Pass a drug screening upon arrival at camp.

-- Nurses (RN and LPN) must have a Kentucky license or be licensed in a state participating in the Nurse Licensure Compact
+- Nurses (RN and LPN) must have a Kentucky license or be licensed in a state participating in the Nurse Licensure Compact.